vukbgit/simplex/README.md

     * in case site uses a PHP version different from system one if must be specified the complete path to PHP binary, i.e.

             /opt/php-7.3.5/bin/php private/share/vukbgit/simplex/bin/translations.php update local

+    * at installation time it is also created the script _private/local/simplex/bin/translations.sh_ that can be used to shortcut translation process:
+        * edit the file and set the PHP binary path according to your system
+        * soft link the script into webroot, for example:

+                ln -s private/local/simplex/bin/translations.sh translations.sh

+        * call it fromn webroot, for example:

+                ./translations.sh update local
 * __database__: Simplex encourages a localization ready database architecture, even when site uses just one language (see [Subject set up](#Subject-set-up) > _database architecture_)

 ## Icon Fonts ##